 It is not enough for a travel company to say that it is accessible.
 It needs to give full details of door measurements, bathroom facilities, parking, assistance for visually impaired and so on.
 It is never a case of ‘less is more’ when it comes to access issues.
 It should be a growing list, in order to anticipate all travellers’ needs.

 Ok, so they have had the resources to adapt buildings for people with access needs, and so traditionally they are the first port of call for guests.
 However, there is a whole world of accommodation out there that might suit your needs, from yurts to yachts, riverside cabins to riverboats.
 The more you ask them to cater for your needs, the more they will see how easy it can be to do so.

 It is not enough for a business to say that they are ‘wheelchair friendly’.
 Apart from the fact that, in the UK, wheelchair users account for only 4 percent of the accessible tourism market, that is never enough information.
 Businesses need training and advice on catering for all access needs.
 See the Responsible Tourism page of this guide for more details.

 If you'd like to chat about Accessible travel or need help finding a holiday to suit you we're very happy to help.

 Our travel team is always happy to discuss your particular requirements when it comes to accessibility.
 If we know early in the process exactly what you need then through communication with suppliers we can make appropriate holiday recommendations, and ensure that every aspect of your trip will meet your needs, from accommodation to meals and support.

-Learn some of the top worldwide destinations for accessible travel.
+Learn about some of the top destinations in the world for accessible travel.